MicrosoftDocs/ai-builder/ai-builder-docs/before-you-build-text-classification-model.md

 ## Import your data into Dataverse

 Dataverse includes a powerful set of connectors to help you import data from many sources.
-More information: [Add data to an entity in Dataverse by using Power Query](/powerapps/maker/common-data-service/data-platform-cds-newentity-pq)
+More information: [Add data to a table in Dataverse by using Power Query](/powerapps/maker/common-data-service/data-platform-cds-newentity-pq)

 As an example, let's look at how to import training data from an Excel workbook.
 This example uses a file containing what's shown in the following table.